Rally Round is an exciting new service available to everybody living inBradford.

 Carer case study

 Y. is 40 with two children, both of whom have disabilities.
-When introduced to Rally Round by her local Carers’ Centre Y.had been off work for several months with depression and things were really starting to get difficult for her.
+When introduced to Rally Round by her local Carers’ Centre Yasmin had been off work for several months with depression and things were really starting to get difficult for her.

 With Y., the Carers Centre created a Rally Round support network with three volunteers invited in as helpers.
 A few weeks later Y. gained the confidence to ask some friends and family members to join as well.
 She was glad to find that they were all really happy to join and help out.
 Initially Y. had a number of quite big jobs to do, things that had been building up over a large period of time.